 Meme: Viral visual content you see on the web; usually humorous.

 SMO: Social Media Optimization.
-Similar to SEO in the sense that it is an act of ensuring visibility of all social media assets within each social platforms.
+Similar to SEO in the sense that it is an act of ensuring visibility of all social media assets within each social platform.
 This is becoming more integrated with SEO and Search Engines.

 SRP (Social Relationship Platform): A platform used by marketers to manage multiple social media accounts from one place.
-One could schedule posts, monitor engagement and even interact with followers from one central hub.
+One could schedule posts, monitor engagement, and even interact with followers from one central hub.

 UGC: User Generated Content.
 Same thing as CGM (Consumer Generated Media) or UCC (User Created Content), just a different way of saying it.

 Emerging Social Medias: Periscope (live streaming app), Snapchat (video messaging app), & Tinder (social networking app)